scardona14/holbertonschool-web-development/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile Specialization!

 ## About Me

 Hello!
-I'm [Your Name], a passionate web developer specializing in creating dynamic and responsive web applications.
+I'm Sean A. Cardona, a passionate web developer specializing in creating dynamic and responsive web applications.
 My journey in web development began with a curiosity for how websites work, and it has since grown into a fulfilling career.
-I enjoy building projects that not only meet user needs but also provide an engaging user experience.
+I enjoy building projects that meet user needs and provide an engaging user experience.

 ## Specialization